ran1tha/corona/README.md

 The point at which the gradient stays constant is the inflexion point of the graph.
 After this point, the gradient drops and the new cases being reported each day will decrease.

 This inflexion point can be found by dividing consecutive gradient values.
 As the graph reaches its inflexion point, the gradient becomes a constant and the ratio between two consecutive gradient values becomes closer to one.
 This ratio is called the growth factor.
 As the growth factor reaches 1, the epidemic begins to diminish.
-By further observation, it is clear that roughly two times the number of infectives at the inflexion point becomes infected at the end of the epidemic.
+By further observation, it is clear that roughly two times the number of infectives at the inflexion point becomes infected at the end of the epidemic. <br>

+Generally the growth factor vs Days graph shows an oscillatory nature around 1.

 ![a](data/gf.png)